AlfieCheung/Pygame_Archive_2020-2021/README.md

+This repository acts as an archive of my first projects involving Pygame and Python.

 # pygame 2020 - 2021
 ## circlegamething.py
 this game is an recreation of the famous pool game done on pygame in just hours